Museum of John Paul II Collection

 The Museum of John Paul II Collection (Muzeum Kolekcji im.
-Jana Pawła II) in Warsaw, also known as the Porczyński Gallery or Carroll-Porczyński Collection, is a museum dedicated to its painting collection, which is housed in the building of the former stock exchange and National Bank.
-It is considered one of the finest collections of European art in Warsaw.
-The collection includes around 400 exhibits, mainly Old Masters and the Impressionists, along with some copies of masterpieces of European painting.
+Jana Pawła II) in Warsaw, also known as the Porczyński Gallery or Carroll-Porczyński Collection, is a museum dedicated to its painting collection, which is housed in the building of the former stock exchange and Bank of Poland.
+The collection includes around 400 exhibits, copies of masterpieces of European painting.

 History

 Zbigniew and Janina Porczyński have been amassing the collection since 1981.
 In the first three years, the couple concentrated on adding paintings with biblical themes but later portraits and impressionistic works were added.
 In 1986 the couple transferred about 400 exhibits to the Archdiocese of Warsaw and the Polish nation and created a foundation to supervise the collection.
 The first part of the collection was displayed publicly on 5 November 1987 at the Museum of the Warsaw archdiocese (Muzeum Archidiecezji Warszawskiej) at Solec Street.
 The second part was displayed from 14 September to 30 December 1988.

 In 1989 the beneficiaries of the foundation, the Primate of Poland and the Polish Arts and Culture Ministry, decided to create a museum to provide a permanent display of the collection.
 The city of Warsaw provided the collection with a permanent home in a building designed by Antonio Corazzi in 1825 - the former stock exchange rebuilt after the Second World War destruction.